KMFM (radio network)

 KMFM is a network of radio stations that was formed from the merger of seven Independent Local Radio stations and one digital station (on the Kent Digital Multiplex) owned by the KM Group, broadcasting to the county of Kent in the United Kingdom.
 Whilst the station broadcasts as one countywide station, it is officially eight separate licenses.

 KMFM offers its listeners local news and music.
 KMFM plays a mix of music, mainly covering the current Top 40 hits after adopting a contemporary hit radio format in 2012.
 The previous KMFM format had been aimed at an older audience.

 As of March 2024, the network broadcasts to a combined audience of 187,000, according to RAJAR.

+As of 2026, the current weekday breakfast show hosts are Rob and Numi, who host the slot 6:30am- 10am.

 Original stations

 When the original stations were rebranded, KMFM operated each of the seven stations locally on FM throughout Kent, with one county-wide station on DAB on the NOW Kent multiplex.
 Apart from KMFM Ashford, each station was previously independent before being bought by the KM Group and rebranded.